OU-CS3560/gh-app-force-reviewed-pr/README.md

 ## Production Deployment

+Create GitHub App.
+The app must have these permissions

+- Reposiotry level: `Read and Write` for `Administration`
+- Reposiotry level: `Read` for `Contents`
+- Reposiotry level: `Read` for `Metadata` (required by default)
+- Organization level: `Read` for `Webhooks`

+It must subscribed to the following events

+- Create

+Once the app is created, make sure it is installed to `OU-CS3560` organization.

 Make sure that the `.env.yaml` is up-to-date.
+The `.env` is for a local development and will not be used during the deployment.

 ```console
 gcloud functions deploy gh-app-force-reviewed-pr \